microsoft/bedrock/docs/singleKeyvault/README.md

   subnet_prefix: '10.39.0.0/24'
   vnet_name: 'myvnet'
 ```
-Now that we have these variables filled in, we will use 'spk generate' command to generate terraform tfvars file that we will use to provision the commond infrastructure.
-Navigate to azure-common-infra/westus folder and run the following command
+Now that we have these variables filled in, we will use 'spk generate' command to generate terraform tfvars file that we will use to provision the infrastructure.
+Navigate to azure-common-infra/westus folder and run the following command.

 ```
 spk infra generate -p westus